-Activities that could give rise to conflicts of interest are prohibited unless specifically approved in advance by the Board or, in the case of an employee, a member of senior management of the Company.
-Where a conflict involves a director (i.e. where a director has an interest in a material contract or material transaction involving the Company), the director involved will be required to disclose his or her interest to the Board and refrain from voting, where applicable, at the Board meeting of the Company considering such contract or transaction in accordance with applicable law.
+Activities that could give rise to conflicts of interest are prohibited unless specifically approved in advance by the Board of Directors or, in the case of an employee, a member of senior management of the Company.
+Where a conflict involves a Board member (i.e. where a Board member has an interest in a material contract or material transaction involving the Company), the Board member involved will be required to disclose his or her interest to the Board and refrain from voting, where applicable, at the Board meeting of the Company considering such contract or transaction in accordance with applicable law.

 It is not always easy to determine whether a conflict of interest exists, so any potential conflicts of interest should be reported immediately to a member of senior management who is independent of the potential conflict and who will assess the issue with, if necessary, the advice of legal counsel.
-For unresolved potential conflicts involving any employee or where a member of senior management or a director is involved in a potential conflict, the issue should be referred to the Board (assisted by the Audit Committee and legal counsel as necessary).
+For unresolved potential conflicts involving any employee or where a member of senior management or a board member is involved in a potential conflict, the issue should be referred to the Board of Directors (assisted by the Audit Committee and legal counsel as necessary).